 - Submit documentation for the following:

 - Minimum B grade point average (3.0 on a 4.0 scale) or equivalent at an accredited college or university, or 3.5 or equivalent for graduate-level work.

-- A combined undergraduate GPA plus GRE Analytic score totaling 7.0 or higher.
-The GRE test is not required for students having already earned a graduate degree from a regionally accredited institution in the United States or foreign equivalent, provided they have the minimum GPA listed above.
+- Students with lower than a 3.00 undergraduate GPA may submit Graduate Record Examination (GRE) scores.
+The undergraduate GPA plus GRE Analytic score should total 7.0 or higher.
+The GRE is not required for students having already earned a graduate degree from an institutionally accredited institution in the United States or foreign equivalent, provided they have the minimum GPA listed above.

 - A “Statement of Intent,” two to three pages long, outlining prior work and/or policy experience, and academic and career objectives.